Khubaeb/Billy-Fresh/implementation_status.md

 A dedicated controller and route file have been created for the Accounting Portal:
 - AccountingPortalController (manages all accounting-related functionality)
 - routes/accounting.php (defines all accounting portal routes)
-- Role-based middleware protection (only accessible to Administrator and Accountant roles)
+   - Role-based middleware protection through custom CheckRole middleware
+   - Restricted access to Administrator and Accountant roles
+   - Added proper route-level authorization
+   - Conditional navigation menu display based on user roles

 ### UI Implementation